MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 # Create Azure Developer CLI templates overview

-The Azure Developer CLI (`azd`) is designed around a [template system](azd-templates.md) to provision and deploy app resources to the cloud.
-Developers add support for `azd` commands and features by converting their applications to templates.
+The Azure Developer CLI (`azd`) utilizes [templates](azd-templates.md) to provision and deploy app resources to the cloud.
+Developers can add support for `azd` commands and features by converting their applications to templates.
 This article provides a contextual overview of the different options for building `azd` templates.
 Once you understand the concepts in this article, visit the following resources for more detailed implementation guides:

 - [Use an existing template for your app](use-existing-template.md).
 - [Create a template from your app code](use-app-code.md)